Overview

 1. If it contains void, then undefined.

-2. If it contains a type that accepts null, then null.
+2. If it contains null, then null.

 Object